temiogz/temiogz/README.md

 ### Hi there 👋

+- I'm a software engineer located in Atlanta GA.

+- I created [teelup.com](https://teelup.com) - a multi-functional online tool platform with a variety of tools to educate and enhance convenience.

+Non tech:

+- In my free time I enjoy playing instruments, and video games such as 2K, and FIFA (I'm a huge soccer fan).

+Feel free to connect.

 <!--
 **temiogz/temiogz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.